AdhikariLAB/ADT-Program/README.md

 * The magnitude of adt angle residue will be meaningful only if the second coordinate (supplied by the user) is bound that is it must form a closed contour.

-### Molpro:
-If the adiabatic PESs and NACTs are not available, user can directly calculate those interfacing the MOLPRO providing the information about the molecular species.

 ### Optimization:
 Perform geometry optimization to calculate optimized geometry, frequencies and wilson matrix of a Spectroscopic system, required for the _ab-initio_.
-Presently only Molpro and Gaussian 16 can be used for this purpose.
+Presently Molpro Gamess and Gamess can be used for this purpose.

+### Molpro:
+If the adiabatic PESs and NACTs are not available, user can directly calculate those interfacing the MOLPRO providing the information about the molecular species

 ## Citation:
 This work is published in [Journal of Chemical Theory and Computation](https://pubs.acs.org/journal/jctcce) in paper :